Expected Weather during the month of April

 April marks the beginning of summer season in Delhi.
 The days are usually sunny and warm, with least or no rain.
 Sunshine is for 12 hours.
 High temperature is 36 °C and low of 22°C during the month.
 Nights are relatively cool.
 It is best to wear loose linen or cotton clothing, full sleeves shirts and cotton trousers.
 If travelling in the sun, a cap or a hat should be handy for protection against sun burns.

 An on campus Medical Facility is situated within IIT Delhi.
 The Hospital is headed by the Head (Hospital Services) with a team of full time Medical Officers, Visiting Specialists and Para Medical staff.
 Facilities at the Hospital include OPD, Dental, Minor OT, Physiotherapy, Laboratory, Radio-diagnostic, ECG and Ambulance.
 Located next to the hospital is a 24 X 7 pharmacy.
+Dr. Brahm Prakash is the Head (Hospital Services) at IIT Delhi, and can be reached at Phone +91-11-2659 1539 (O).

 If you are coming from or have recently visited Africa, South America or an area infected with Yellow Fever within five days prior to your arrival in India, proof of vaccination against Yellow Fever is required.